 - Skin is made up of 3 layers the epidermis, dermis and subcutaneous.

-- At it’s thickest, your skin is only between 3 mm (0.10 inch) thick.
+- Your skin is only between 3 mm (0.10 inch) thick at its thickest.

 - Skin is the largest organ on the body, between 1.5-2.0 square metres (16 – 21 sq ft.) in total.

-- Unbelievably skin houses around 650 sweat glands, 20 blood vessels and around 1,000 nerve endings now that is impressive.
+- Unbelievably skin houses around 650 sweat glands, 20 blood vessels and around 1,000 nerve endings; now that is impressive.

-- Skin is a protective barrier to harmful toxins, such as UV light, chemicals and foreign bodies
+- Skin is a protective barrier to harmful toxins, such as UV light, chemicals and foreign bodies.

-- One of the interesting facts about skin is that the colour is determined by a protein called melanin, this is a natural sun protection factor, which helps shield us from harmful UVA rays.
+- One of the interesting facts about skin is that the colour is determined by a protein called melanin; this is a natural sun protection factor which helps shield us from harmful UVA rays.

-- Skin is covered in lipids or oils which help to keep it soft and supple, astringent products such as soap and detergents, can strip these lipids.
+- Skin is covered in lipids or oils, which help to keep it soft and supple; astringent products such as soap and detergents can strip these lipids.

 - Roughly 1 in 100,000 people suffer from the condition albinism, which is due to a lack of melanocytes.

-- Skin cools you with sweat when you’re hot, and restricts blood supply to the extremities when cold.
+- Skin cools you with sweat when you’re hot and restricts blood supply to the extremities when cold.

-- Skin is a circuit board, how cool!
+- Skin is a circuit board; how cool!
 Nerves transfer information and respond to different stimuli, continually passing information to the central nervous system.

-One of the volumes is called, De Human Corporis Fabrica, which translated means, on the Fabric of the human body, how very apt.
+One of the volumes is called De Human Corporis Fabrica, which translated means, on the Fabric of the human body, how very apt.

 Want to learn how to treat your skin correctly?